-- 1. To elect nine Board nominees to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders of the Company, or until such person's successor is elected and qualified. - 2.
-To ratify the appointment of RBSM LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023. - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement. - 4.
-To authorize the adjournment of the Annual Meeting. - 5.
+- 1. To elect eight Board nominees to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders of the Company, or until such person's successor is elected and qualified. - 2.
+To ratify the appointment of RBSM LLP as the Company's independent registered public accounting firm for the year ending December 31, 2025. - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement. - 4.
+To authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 1, Proposal 2 or Proposal 3. - 5.
 Such other business that is properly brought before the Annual Meeting or any adjournment or postponement thereof.